PatWie/saccade/README.md

     # install dependencies
     sudo apt-get install libfreeimage3 libfreeimage-dev libgflags-dev libgoogle-glog-dev

 The Ubuntu-packages contain old versions of Qt5.
-To get recent Qt5 version use the following commands (you might need to register for Qt).
+To get a recent Qt5 version use the following commands (you might need to register for Qt).

     cd /tmp
     wget http://download.qt.io/official_releases/qt/5.9/5.9.1/qt-opensource-linux-x64-5.9.1.run